ramigs/ramigs.dev/src/site/posts/nuxt-review.md

 When the page is delivered to the client (be it a browser or a search engine crawler), all the content is already _there_.

-In terms of **performance**, a SSR website will typically be perceived as faster.
+In terms of **performance**, under similar conditions, a SSR website will typically initially be perceived as faster.
 Once the HTML is delivered to the client, the user will already start to see, get familiarized and interact with the DOM, even before the download of JavaScript and other assets is completed.

 Of course, all this is very subjective and dependent on the specificities of each project.
 For example, if there's data to be retrieved, a SSR website will only deliver the page after fetching it asynchronously.
-So, if the database takes long to respond, this will also have impact.
+So, if the database takes long to respond, that will also have impact.
+(This is not to say that a SPA will not be affected by such latency, but at least we can _distract_ the user with a colorful/spinning loader, while the request takes place.)

 A SPA website, on the other hand, may have a slower first-initial load, as the whole JavaScript bundle has to be downloaded and the page rendered before the